Pustelto/personal_web/src/blog/css-vs-css-in-js-perf/index.md

 1. Network (size of the JS and CSS assets, coverage, number of requests)
 2. Lighthouse audits (performance audit with mobile preset).
-3. Performace profiling (tests for page load, one for drag and drop interaction)
+3. Performance profiling (tests for page load, one for drag and drop interaction)

 ## Network comparison